Health Activism, American Feminist

-Over the course of only two years, two Los Angeles area housewives, one Jewish (Lorraine Rothman) and one gentile (Carol Downer), had an immeasurable impact on major women’s rights legislation such as Title 9, in 1972, and court decisions such as Roe v.
+Over the course of only two years, two Los Angeles area housewives, one Jewish (Lorraine Rothman) and one gentile (Carol Downer), had an immeasurable impact on major women’s rights legislation such as Title IX in 1972 and court decisions such as Roe v.
 Wade in 1973.

 Like many others, Carol Downer was inspired by Alice Wolfson.
 On January 14, 1970, Downer was driving her car on a Los Angeles freeway when she heard on the radio that “women’s libbers are rioting in the U.S. Senate.”
 She pulled over and stopped her car, which, she recalls, she had almost crashed in her excitement and delight.
 The working-class mother of a large family, Downer was part of the abortion reform movement.
 She was disappointed in California’s 1967 Therapeutic Abortion Act that made abortion available only in accredited hospitals, only up to twenty weeks, and subject to approval by a panel of doctors.